-In order to understand the indications of the weat the strate of the clouds according to the classification of Luke Howard.
+In order to understand the indication the classification of Luke Howard.
 They contemplated those which spread out like manes, those which resemble islands, and those which might be taken for mountains of snow-trying to distinguish the nimbus from the cirrus and the stratus from the cumulus.
 The shapes had altered even before they had discovered the names.